Welcome to ParkBench

 Who We Are

-Robert Miller
+Meet: Robert Miller (co-facilitator)

 Robert Miller is a Wichita native, a ParkBench facilitator and long-time advocate for aging and neurological health communities, with more than 25 years of experience in medical social work, hospice, and dementia care.
+In addition, he has completed Parkinson's specific training through the Parkinson's Foundation.

 A graduate of Wichita State University’s first MSW class, Robert has led outreach and bereavement programs, developed dementia care models, and served as Senior Vice President for ComfortCare Homes.
 He currently runs CAREpitch, a private therapy and care management practice, and is pursuing his clinical social work license.